Hoboken, New Jersey: Local government

+Since November 2024, the 6th Ward is vacant following the death of five-time-elected councilwoman Jen Giattin.
+Her seat, expiring in 2027, will be filled in the November 2025 general election, when voters will choose a candidate to serve the balance of the term of office.

-In the 2017 general election, Ravinder Bhalla was elected to succeed Dawn Zimmer becoming the state's first Sikh mayor; Zimmer had chosen not to run for re-election to a third term and had endorsed Bhalla for the post.
-Bhalla's running mates, incumbents James Doyle and Emily Jabbour, won two of the at-large seats, while the third seat was won Vanessa Falco who had been aligned with the slate of mayoral candidate Michael DeFusco.Hudson County General Election 2017 Statement of Vote November 7, 2017, Hudson County, New Jersey Clerk, updated November 17, 2017.
-Accessed January 1, 2018.
+In the 2017 general election, Ravinder Bhalla was elected to succeed Dawn Zimmer, becoming the state's first Sikh mayor; Zimmer had chosen not to run for re-election to a third term and had endorsed Bhalla for the post.
+Bhalla's running mates, incumbents James Doyle and Emily Jabbour, won two of the at-large seats, while the third seat was won Vanessa Falco who had been aligned with the slate of mayoral candidate Michael DeFusco.
 Zimmer had been the city council president and first took office as mayor on July 31, 2009, after her predecessor, Peter Cammarano, was arrested on allegations of corruption stemming from a decade-long FBI operation.
-Zimmer, who lost a June 9, 2009, runoff election to Cammarano by 161 votes, served as acting mayor until winning a special election to fill the remainder of the term on November 3, 2009.
-She was sworn in as mayor on November 6 as is the first female mayor of Hoboken.
+Zimmer, who lost a June 9, 2009, runoff election to Cammarano by 161 votes, served as acting mayor starting on July 31, 2009, making her the city's first female mayor.
+She won a special election to fill the remainder of the term on November 3, 2009, and was sworn in as mayor on November 6.
 Zimmer won re-election in November 2013 to a second term of office and began her second term in January 2014.